yumoxu/detnet/README.md

 You can download our datasets for both English and Chinese via [Google Drive](https://drive.google.com/drive/folders/1K5TdwoezGzzb19_2QjTuNipOX9kf1tUY?usp=sharing).

 After uncompressing *.zip files, put them under `dataset/en` or `dataset/zh`, respectively.
+These include data for model training, development and test.
+Note that `test` is for document-level test, and `syn_docs`is for sentence-level test with synthesized contexts (check the algorithm proposed in our paper for details).

+ `*.json` files include documents sampled from Wikipedia (in both `en` and `zh`) and NYT (in `en`); these documents are manually labeled via MTurk at both sentence-level and word-level for test purpose.